 Give me some context… The Muslim community had a disagreement 1400 years ago when their leader and founder of Islam, Muhammad, died.
 Muslims split up: Sunnis believe Muhammed had no heir and thus had to be chosen by vote and Shias believe that he successor had to be Muhammed’s cousin.

-Remember that Iran and Saudi Arabia are the most powerful countries in the Middle East and in Saudi, 95% of people are Sunnis and in Iran 90% of are Shias.
+Reminder.
+Iran and Saudi Arabia are the most powerful countries in the Middle East and in Saudi, 95% of people are Sunnis and in Iran 90% of are Shias.

-In 1970, Iran & Saudi Arabia had monarchies supported by the US.
+In 1970, Iran and Saudi Arabia had monarchies supported by the US.
 The US wanted presence in the Middle East.
 Why?
 Remember the Cold War?
 The US (capitalists) and the Soviet Union (communists) each wanted to impose their ideology in the rest of the world.